 When I see photographers struggling with presets, I can tell immediately that it has everything to do with the photograph itself and no preset is going to change it for the better.
 Below I’ve compiled a list of things to consider when shooting that will greatly improve your experience and outcomes with presets.

-Learn to shoot manual.
 To be fully in control of your unique style then you need to learn to shoot manual.
-Without these skills you will never be able to create consistency and manipulate scenes in a way you want.
+Without these skills, you will never be able to create consistency and manipulate scenes in a way you want.
 Everything from brightness to depth of field can be controlled by learning how to use your camera on manual.
 If you aren’t shooting manual, then learning how to needs to be your first port of call if you are truly serious about creating a signature look and using presets.

-Available Light.
 I cannot stress the importance of light enough.
 It is the single biggest factor that will determine whether a preset works the way you want it to or not.
 Light and airy photographers are very deliberate in the time of day they shoot.
-They always aim for the “pink hour”; that time between golden hour and blue hour.
-They avoid midday light at all costs.
-(To be honest, most people should just avoid midday light FULL STOP) Messing about with the white balance slider will never achieve the same impact as shooting at the right time of day to capture the best light for your desired style.
+They always aim for the light that fits their style – mainly found during golden or pink hour.
+Messing about with the white balance slider will never achieve the same impact as shooting at the right time of day to capture the best light for your desired style.
 To figure out when to shoot, I would advise looking at photographs that really resonate with you.
 When are they shooting?
 What temperature is being created by the light they use?
 Can you shoot at those times?
 Give it a go and see how the application of your preset improves massively!

-Exposure.
 Are you looking for a light and airy look or dark and moody?
 Then expose for that!
 All too often we follow what everyone else recommends.
 How many times have we all heard to underexpose to avoid blowing out the highlights?
 Or we tell ourselves we can fix exposure in Lightroom?
-Sure, we can do that.
-But if you expose for the look you want then you will have a much easier time applying a preset and getting the desired impact.
-That is because even when we adjust that exposure slider, if we underexpose, the blacks and shadows will always be just that bit heavier than if upped the exposure ever so slightly.
+Sure, we can do that and there is good reason to slightly underexpose to retain the highlights.
+But photographers often go too far and think it can be adjusted in post.
+In most cases you can’t.
+That is because even when we adjust that exposure slider, if we massively underexpose, the blacks and shadows will always be just that bit heavier than if upped the exposure ever so slightly.
 The next time you are out with your camera, I challenge you to expose for the look you are trying to achieve and see if it helps when you apply a preset.

 As ever, I’m cheering you on!